Hostess At Heart

 Questions you might have when Making Sheet Pan Meals

-I forgot to defrost the shrimp, what can I do?
 This is an easy one.
-Place the shrimp in a colander and run luke warm water over it.
+Place the shrimp in a colander and run lukewarm water over it.

-Then place the colander or strainer in a bowl and fill with luke warm water.
+Then place the colander or strainer in a bowl and fill with lukewarm water.
 Leave it for 10 minutes, then drain water that will be chilled from the defrosting shrimp.

 Fill the water up again and leave for another 5-10 minutes.
 Your shrimp should be defrosted at this point, of not repeat until it does.

-Do I have to take the shells off of the shrimp?
-You don’t have to.
+No, you don’t have to.
 I usually remove all of the shells or just leave the tail on for easy removal.

 But with or without the shell, the shrimp will be succulent because you are only cooking it for such a short period of time.

-What can I serve this shrimp dinner with?
 Serve the sheetpan shrimp on its own or over rice.
 If you serve it alone you can have some nice crusty bread with it to sop up the juices.

 Pin this Delicious Shrimp and Vegetables Recipe